philwild/infosecdocs/docs/2 - Concepts.md

 Any full installation of Splunk can function as a deployment server although for larger deployments, it is recommended that a separate server perform this task (i.e. not one of your indexers or your search head(s)).

-If you are using Splunk Cloud, you will still an on-premises deployment server to manage your forwarder fleet.
+If you are using Splunk Cloud, you will still need an on-premises deployment server to manage your forwarder fleet.

 Further information can be found [here](https://docs.splunk.com/Documentation/Splunk/latest/Updating/Aboutdeploymentserver).

-If you are only ever going to onboard a small number of data sources (e.g. just Microsoft 365) then a deployment server might not be warranted.
+If you are only ever going to onboard a small number of data sources (e.g. just Microsoft 365) then a deployment server might not be warranted for your environment.

 ### HTTP Event Collector (HEC)